labs-lv/sb8/README.md

 ![Sonic Buster 8 scheme](/pics/sb8sch.jpg)

-Hardware configuration is done by selecting I/O port, IRQ and DMA values with jumpers JP1, JP2 and JP3 respectively.
-Make sure the computer is switched off before changing the settings. \
+Hardware configuration is done by selecting I/O port, IRQ and DMA with JP1, JP2 and JP3 jumpers respectively.
+Make sure the computer is switched off before adjusting the settings.

 The most common configuration is 220H for I/O port, 5 for IRQ and 1 for DMA:

 ![Jumpers](/pics/sb8jumpers.jpg)